marloncalvo/concurrent-nbl-nlnrzb-queue/README.md

 # File Structure
-Under `src/headers`, you can find the implementations for each of the data structures.
+Under `src/`, you can find the implementations for each of the data structures.
-Under `tests/`, you can find the test for each implementation.
+Under `src/tests/`, you can find the test for each implementation.
+We have two source languages for our implementations, where we utilize C++ for `naive_qqueue` and `mrlock_qqueue`, and `Java 11` for `qqueue` (the full implementation).
+All the implementations in C++ can be found under `src/headers`, and Java can be found in `src/qqueue`.

 # Environment
 This was built, and tested, on `gcc (GCC) 9.2.1 20190827 (Red Hat 9.2.1-1)` in Fedora 31.
 Should not require any special headers.
+Furthermore, `Java 11` was utilized for `qqueue`.

 # Running
 In this project, there are three implementatinos of the QQueue.